 Ph.D. in Philosophy, The Ohio State University, 2012

-I grew up in a small town in upstate NY, studied English Literature at Swarthmore College and then pursued advanced degrees in Philosophy at Tufts University and The Ohio State University, while working as a puppeteer and musician at the Bread & Puppet Theater during the summers.
+I grew up in Hamilton, NY, studied English Literature at Swarthmore College and then pursued advanced degrees in Philosophy at Tufts University and The Ohio State University.
 My dissertation was on the metaphysics of fictional characters, and I continue to pursue this as my primary area of research, drawing on contemporary work on this topic as well as my experience as a puppeteer and my love of literature.
-I currently live in a small town in the Hudson Valley with my husband, our son, and our two cats.
-In my spare time, I enjoy hiking, reading novels, playing music and riding my bike on the rail trail.
-I also make small puppet shows and walk on stilts in local parades and festivals.
+I currently live in a small town in the Hudson Valley with my husband, our children, and our two cats.
+In my spare time, I enjoy hiking, reading novels, and riding my bike on the rail trail.
+I also make small puppet shows, play accordion, and walk on stilts in local parades and festivals.

 Areas of Specialization: Metaphysics, Philosophy of Language, Aesthetics

 Areas of Interest: Logic, Feminist Philosophy, Philosophy for Children

 Graduate Student Essay Prize for "Reply to Everett's "Against Fictional Realism,"" American Society for Aesthetics, Pacific Division, 2009.

 with Ben Caplan and David Sanson, “Counting Again,” Grazer Philosophische Studien, forthcoming.
 Available at: booksandjournals.brillonline.com/content/journals/18756735/advance.

 with Ben Caplan, “Brutal Identity,” Fictional Objects, ed.
 Anthony Everett and Stuart Brock (Oxford: Oxford University Press, 2015), 174-207.